Zookeeper (film): Home media

-The film was released on DVD and Blu-ray on October 11, 2011.
+Zookeeper was released on DVD and Blu-ray on October 11, 2011, by Sony Pictures Home Entertainment.

 Reception

 Box office

 Zookeeper made its debut in 3,482 theaters in the United States and Canada.
 It grossed $7.4 million on its opening day and $20.1 million on its opening weekend, ranking it #3 for the weekend behind holdover Transformers: Dark of the Moon and newcomer Horrible Bosses.
-The film earned a worldwide total of $169,852,759.
+The film grossed a worldwide total of $170 million against a production budget of $80 million budget.

 Critical response

+On Metacritic, it has a weighted average score of 30 out of 100, based on reviews from 29 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Brian Lowry of Variety called it "a marketing pitch in search of a movie" and a "punishingly flat effort that offers barely enough comedy to populate a three-minute trailer."
 Todd McCarthy of The Hollywood Reporter said "it's dreadful in every respect" and called it an "archly mirthless comedy".
 Despite his criticism he offers some small praise: "Although one would never have expected to find her in a film like this, Dawson, by dint of enthusiasm, is the only actor who rises above the material with her dignity intact."
 Ignatiy Vishnevetsky, who co-hosts the film review series Ebert Presents: At the Movies, said that "even though the movie looks hilarious from the trailer, it is only hilarious if you enjoy seeing Kevin James fall down a lot".
 He gave the film a "thumbs down," as did Christy Lemire, the other co-host of the series.
 In May 2011, RedLetterMedia (creators of the Mr. Plinkett reviews) did an episode of the show Half in the Bag reviewing the film's first trailer.
-The hosts sarcastically praised the trailer as if they thought it was a fake, well crafted parody of a tired subset of the comedy genre, at one point noting "All they were missing was a wise cracking sidekick for Kevin James, played by a rapper."
+The hosts sarcastically praised the trailer as if they thought it was a fake, well-crafted parody of a tired subset of the comedy genre, at one point noting "All they were missing was a wisecracking sidekick for Kevin James, played by a rapper."

 Roger Ebert of the Chicago Sun-Times gave the film three out of four, stating, "Look, a great movie this is not.
 A pleasant summer entertainment it is.
 I think it can play for all ages in a family audience... and besides, I'm getting a teensy bit exhausted by cute little animated animals.
 The creatures in this zoo all have the excellent taste to be in 2D."
 Sean O'Connell of The Washington Post wrote: "Pratfalls and agonizing tumbles appear to be James's business, and man, business is booming."